 On July 16, 2020, the Company and GreyPoint signed an amended agreement with an increased interest rate of Bankers' Acceptance + 10.0%, an option to defer interest equal to 2.0% per annum to maturity and amended financial covenants.
 This has been accounted for as a loan modification.
 At the closing date, a loan modification loss of \$296,197 was recognized in interest from long-term debt. \$252,676 of transaction costs were incurred as part of this refinancing and are being amortized over the term of the agreement.
+During the year ended December 31, 2021, an additional \$50,000 was incurred to enter in an amended agreement to follow the financial covenants of the ABL Facility and BCAP Loans (Note 7).
+This transaction cost has been recognized as part of the adjusted carrying amount of the GreyPoint loan.

 In connection with the amendment, Bri-Chem issued 2,500,000 share warrants (the "Warrants") to GreyPoint.
 The warrants are exercisable into common shares of Bri-Chem at a fixed price of \$0.10 per share for a period of 4 years from the date of issuance.
-The fair value of the warrants at issuance has been estimated at \$152,676 and has been included in the transaction costs adjusted against the carrying value of the loan.
+The fair value of the warrants at issuance has been estimated at \$152,676 using the Black-Sholes-Merton model and has been included in the transaction costs adjusted against the carrying value of the loan.